nemisj/docs/cv.md

 * Designing and implementing server-push technology in the Mendix Application Server and Mendix Client Framework

-At this time I had to implement server-push technology on the backend but also on the fron-end, so end-2-end solution.
-There were a couple of different approaches at that time, but I stoped at Bayeux protocol defined by dojotoolkit, the main challange was to add support of it at the backend and connect both worlds together.
+When doing my univercity assesment I was responsible for full end-to-end solution, meaning I had to implement server-push functinality on the backend and also on the fron-end.
+There were a couple of different approaches to achive that.
+I've choosen a Bayeux protocol.
+It was defined by dojotoolkit group and was ongoing project of them, which later resulted in CometD ( http://cometd.org/ ).
+Even though the protocol was defined and some support was already build into dojo toolkit, the main challange was to add support of it at the Mendix backend and connect both worlds together.

 __Keywords__: Comet, Bayeux, Jetty Continuation

-#### 2006 may - 2007 february : Dual student, Mendix, Rotterdam
+#### 2006 may - 2007 february: Dual student, Mendix, Rotterdam

-After I finished my internship by Mendix I have decided to stay there.
-Because I was still studen I had to switch to the "Dual education" so that I could combine work and study together.
+After I've finished my internship I've decided to stay at Mendix.
+Because I still was a student, I had to switch to the "Dual education" so that I could combine my work and study together.

-When working there as a dual student, I had to perform different tasks, not only related to the javascript and dojo, but also to the C# and Java.
+When working there as a dual student, I had to perform different tasks, not only related to the JavaScript and dojo.
+I busy at C# and Java fields aswell.

 __Department__ 	: R&D